Skip to main content

 1. Campaigns with a significant drop in key events

-Some of your campaigns have had a significant drop (>90%) in key events in the last 30 days compared to the previous 30 days.
+Some of your campaigns have had a significant drop in key events when comparing 2 days ago to the previous interval average using default attribution (DDA).
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 2. Campaigns with a significant drop in key events (LNDA attribution)

-Some of your campaigns have had a significant drop (>90%) in key events in the last 30 days compared to the previous 30 days when looking at LNDA attribution.
+Some of your campaigns have had a significant drop in key events when comparing 2 days ago to the previous interval average using session-scoped (LNDA) attribution.
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 3. High-value campaigns with a significant drop in key events

-Some of your high-value campaigns have had a significant drop (>80%) in key events in the last 30 days compared to the previous 30 days when looking at DDA attribution.
+Some of your high-value campaigns have had a significant drop in key events when comparing 2 days ago to the previous interval average using default attribution (DDA).
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 4. High-value campaigns with a significant drop in key events (LNDA attribution)

-Some of your high-value campaigns have had a significant drop (>80%) in key events in the last 30 days compared to the previous 30 days when looking at LNDA attribution.
+Some of your high-value campaigns have had a significant drop in key events when comparing 2 days ago to the previous interval average using session attribution.
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 5. High-value campaigns with a significant drop in sessions

-Some of your high-value campaigns have had a significant drop (>60%) in sessions in the last 30 days compared to the previous 30 days.
+Some of your high-value campaigns have had a significant drop in sessions when comparing 2 days ago to the previous interval average.
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 6. Source/mediums with a significant drop in key events

-Some of your source/mediums have had a significant drop (>90%) in key events in the last 30 days compared to the previous 30 days.
+Some of your source/mediums have had a significant drop in key events when comparing 2 days ago to the previous interval average using default attribution (DDA).
 Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.

 7. Source/mediums with a significant drop in key events (LNDA attribution)

-Some of your source/mediums have had a significant drop (>90%) in key events in the last 30 days compared to the previous 30 days when looking at LNDA attribution.
-Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, etc.
+Some of your source/mediums have had a significant drop in key events when comparing 2 days ago to the previous interval average using session attribution.
+Check if there is a reason behind the drop, or if it is due to natural factors such as seasonality, short-term campaigns, technical issues, or changes in tracking implementation.

 Errors